List of diplomatic missions in Belize

 This is a list of diplomatic missions in Belize.
-The official capital of Belize is Belmopan, however five countries maintain their embassies in the former capital, Belize City, on the Caribbean coast.
+The official capital of Belize is Belmopan, however four countries maintain their embassies in the former capital, Belize City, on the Caribbean coast.
 There are a total of 12 embassies/high commission in the country, with several other countries accrediting ambassadors from elsewhere.

 Embassies/High Commissions

 Entries marked with an asterisk (*) are member-states of the Commonwealth of Nations.
 As such, their embassies are formally termed as "high commissions".